faisikhan/Kubernetes-By-DevOpsMolvi/kubectl Commands Cheat Sheet [A].md

 # 50 Most Frequently Used kubectl commands for DevOps Engineers [Part A]

+Kubectl is a command-line tool that allows users to interact with Kubernetes clusters.
+Kubectl is used to deploy applications, manage & monitor cluster resources.

 1. `kubectl help` ==> to get help and more information about any command.
 2. `kubectl cluster-info` ==> shares the K8s cluster information.
 3. `kubectl cluster-info dump` ==> for troubleshooting K8s cluster issues, we'll get logs.